 All face to face delivery and interventions will be postponed until we are in receipt of further Government guidance.
 Some doorstep and home visits will continue.
 On line delivery and virtual support will continue.
 Please visit our Facebook and Instagram pages for more information and to be kept up to date.

-The Chancellor of the Exchequer has announced several measures aimed at supporting businesses during the current COVID-19 outbreak.
-See what this means for your business here
+The Chancellor of the Exchequer continues to announce measures aimed at supporting businesses during the on-going Covid-19 outbreak.
+See what this means for your business and what financial support packages are available through Sefton Council.

-To support local businesses through this extremely difficult time, Invest Sefton, the council's business and inward investment arm, has developed the a dedicated Covid-19 business support on their website, where you will find information on financial support and useful guidance.
+To support local businesses through this extremely difficult time, Invest Sefton, the council's business and inward investment arm, has developed a dedicated Covid-19 business support section on their website, where you will find information on national and regional financial support and useful guidance.

 Visit http://www.investsefton.com/ for more information.